tarrie/journal/README.md

 Recap
 - finished the interface for 26 endpoints.
 How many do I have to implement so far? <br>
-- rought interface for API complete
+- rough interface for API complete
+- tommorrow clean up all endpoints interfaces
+- tommorrow: list clearly the ToDo functions
-- tommorrow clean up all endpoints -> create datamodel -> implement simple CRUD -> do it all
+- next: create datamodel -> implement simple CRUD API endpoint-> do it all